sockperson/Vite-DragaliaSaveEditor/docs/issues.md

 * Top (T)

 # Bugs:
-* (H) todo/weapons-1: weapon skins are not handled at all
-* (L) todo/materials-2: Material inputs hard to view with high quantity on mobile
 * (M) todo/materials-3: Need to subcategorize "Crafting" materials further.
 The list of materials is too large.
 * (M) todo/materials-4: Look into optimizing loading each materials tab.
 Can take >700ms to load a tab, even for tabs with a reasonable amount of items (<50)
-* (S) todo/mercurialgauntlet-1: Look into optimizing the sliders.
-It is a bit unresponsive.
 * (S) bug/dragons-1: Welfare dragon sell prices are not handled

 # Features: